kweonwooj/kaggle_santander_product_recommendation/README.md

     - Public LB: 0.0241798
   - [02] Modularize Hash methods
     - Preprocessing
-      - Age: clipped age to 0 ~ 80 and divided by 10
+      - age: clipped age to 0 ~ 80 and divided by 10
+      - indlfall: deceased bucketed to (ncodpers, indfall)
+        - 80% of deceased has static purchase record, other 20% has updates in their purchase
+      - renta: bin into four (0, 25, 50, 75, 100)
+      - existing purchase count
+      - date between ult_fec_cli_1t and fecha_dato in month
+      - divide categorical by renta/age (not implemented)
     - 2 hash model
     - Modularizaton
       - randomly select grouping conditions